CAU-TeamLiuJF/CDpan/README.md

 The main input of the program is a directory which deposited the fastq(fastq.gz) file of the paired-end sequencing reads.

-The main output of the program is a fasta file containing the sequences of the constructed dispensable genome and the predicted inserted location of the new sequences relative to the reference genome.
+The main output of the program is a fasta file containing the sequences of the constructed new sequence and the predicted inserted location of the new sequences relative to the reference genome.

 To use CDpan, you need to specify a module and support the `input_dir`.
 Please refer to the [Usage](#usage) section to get the detailed information of the module contained in the CDpan.
 The introduction of `input_dir` please refer to the following [Usage](#usage) section.